r3code/gk61-keyboard-config/README.md

 My GK61 keyboard config (detected as SK61 RGB v1.20)

 To upload a color scheme config use  http://www.jikedingzhi.com/downloadlist?driverID=41latest.
 It runs on Windows, Mac, and Linux.
 Or use an alternative software from https://github.com/pixeltris/GK6X
+Another online programmer https://ukeloop.github.io/gk6x_gui/ (select SK61 gui)

 Open the program GK6+, selrct LE Files tab, navigate to right bottom corner of a window, clock Arrow Up button to Import the scheme from a file, select file and open.
 To apply the scheme switch to Configurations tab and search for r3code in the LE Files panel, select a scheme, click View, Apply, Save.
 Color scheme saved into your keyboard.